shapesmusic/Shapes-Basics-Draft/lessons/06-playing-with-the-anchor.md

+### Watch

+[coming soon]

 ### Transcript

-The sequence of ideas from app lesson 4:
+Once you know the shape and the anchor, you can use them together to come up with some great-sounding ideas that add some structure to your playing.

-  - make up a beat with the anchor note
+To start, you can make up a beat with the anchor note, like this.

+[play]

-  - alternate the anchor with a random note of the shape
+Then alternate the anchor with random notes of the shape, like this.

+[play]

-  - same thing, but play two random notes before coming back to the anchor.
+Now do the same thing, but play *two* random notes before you come back to the anchor.

+[play]

-  - start on the anchor and only play every other note of the shape.
+Now let's change it up a little.
+Start on the anchor note and skip every *other* note of the shape, like this.

+[play]

-  - play the anchor with one hand and any other note of the shape with the other hand at the same time. alternate hands.
+Or, play the anchor note with one hand and play any other note of the shape with your other hand at the same time.

+[play, then switch hands]

-  - play the anchor with one hand, and any two notes with the other hand. alternate hands.
+Then keep playing the anchor note with one hand, but try any *two* notes with your other hand, like this.

+[play, then switch hands]

-  - try combining, expanding these ideas. for example, play two or more notes that skip every other note of the shape.
+You can also try combining and expanding these ideas.
+For example, play two or more notes that skip every other note of the shape.

-  Think of some kind of structuring idea in advance and try to use it.
-Be aware of the relationship of the principle and what results, with the anchor as an organizing principle.
-That's the point.
+[play]

+Play around with these ideas, and experiment to see what you come up with on your own.

+The point is to think of an idea in advance, using the shape and anchor, and then try it out and adjust it as you play.
+So you're still following your ear, only with a little more structure to work with.

+So give it a try.
+Pay attention to the relationship between the idea you start with, and what you actually end up playing, especially when you try the same idea with a few different songs.
+And once you've started to get the hang of using the shape and anchor together to add structure to your playing, then come on back for more.

+### Playlist

+<a href="https://www.shapesmusic.com/anchors" target="_blank">Lesson 6 Playlist</a>